p-zalejko/consumer-driver-contact-with-pact/demo.md

 # Provider
 * launch tests in the provider
+* * show that it fails.
+Explain why we do not want it! (pending contracts...)
+* * make the contract pending
+* * show logs, information that the contract is in the `pending` state
+* * publish results to the broker (explain what we have there now...)
+* * fix the contract, build it again
 * * show why it passes - pending contracts
 * * publish results to the broker
 * adjust tests to the new contract